 Bridging Hands Camps

-Camp counselors are a combination of Deaf and CODA counselors, staff from Adventure Links, and interpreters.
+Camp counselors are a combination of Deaf and CODA counselors, campground staff, and interpreters.
 The counselors running our camp are motivated to educate youth in the outdoors.
 They create experiences that provide the backdrop for individual and team development through the use of high adventure, environmental and team building activities.

 Debby is a civil rights attorney dedicated to protecting the rights of deaf and hard of hearing Americans to access education, entertainment, social services, banking and all other aspects of society.
 In her pursuit to optimize deaf education, she also serves on school boards.
 When she’s not fighting in court, she can be found mediating between her two young KODAs or rooting for her beloved Boston sports teams.